 What type of inseminations are you planning on doing?
 Vaginal?
 IUI?
 IVF?
 All?
 You must decide how you want vials processed when making the appointments for your donor - Washed or Unwashed.

 Can I use washed, IUI-ready samples for vaginal insemination?
 Yes.
 It is perfectly safe to use a washed, IUI-ready sample for vaginal insemination.
 Can I use raw, unwashed samples for an intrauterine insemination?
-No. A raw sample must be washed first before it can used for an IUI.
+No. A raw sample must be washed first before it can be used for an IUI.
 It is not safe to use a regular, unwashed sample for IUI.
 If you have regular, unwashed vials and are planning to have an IUI, your medical professional will need to thaw and wash the sample for you prior to the insemination.
 Insemination must be scheduled within an hour or two of thawing - once thawed a sample cannot be refrozen.
-Since the process of washing does kill motile sperm and we cannot predict the outcome of these thawed washes.
-It is our recommendation to have the samples washed before being frozen when ever possible.
+Since the process of washing does kill motile sperm and we cannot predict the outcome of these thawed washes, we recommend having the samples washed before freezing whenever possible.

-Reminder: You must decide which type of vials you need for each of the appointments for your donor.
+Reminder: You must decide which type of vials you need for each collection appointment at the time of scheduling.

 Why TSBC Recommends a Six Month Quarantine of Donor Semen Samples: